polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

 * a collection (fungible or nonfungible)
 * an NFT

-If an asset (or an asset instance) for which the query is made doesn't exist, an error should be reported via the `QueryResponse`.
+If an asset (or an asset instance) for which the query is made doesn't exist, an error should be reported via the existing `QueryResponse` instruction.

 The `ReportMetadata` can be used without origin (i.e., following the `ClearOrigin` instruction) since it only reads state.
 In particular, it means one can transfer a currency to pay for the execution of this instruction using a reserve-based transfer.